jerroydmoore/whoishiring.work/README.md

 - [ ] Add Ratings: users can rate each post and sort by rating
 - [ ] Users can mark posts as unread and filter posts by read/unread.
 - [ ] Users can hide posts, can undo hiding posts, and can filter posts by visibility.
-- [ ] Save searches as culstom filters.
+- [ ] Save searches as custom filters.
 - [ ] Add support for boolean OR and ANDs in searches.
 - [ ] Add ability to only show new posts since the last time the user visited.
 - [ ] Integrate with GitHub OAuth.